dsagman/picat/readme.md

 *Note: The `cp` module has been more the sufficient for all of the Advent of Code problems in this text and it's been the main one I use for constraints.
 It also has the most options to adjust the search strategy.
 However, because `cp` has been so quick, I have not tried the other solvers very much, but that doesn't mean you shouldn't try them. *

-*Also, I have also started to see many Advent of Code days as being alilgned to [`planner`](#constraint-and-planner-example-programs) because there's such a plethora of shortest path or action-next action problems.*
+*Also, I have also started to see many Advent of Code days as being aligned to [`planner`](#constraint-and-planner-example-programs) because there's such a plethora of shortest path or action-next action problems.*

 Here's the scoop copied right out of the manual: